-Now is the time to start preparing for our Fall garden by harvesting our Summer crops and performing some maintenance activities.
+Now is the time to start preparing for our Fall garden by having a summer garden harvest and maintenance of our garden..
 My backyard organic raised bed garden has been quite productive thus far.
 However, my tomatoes are played-out.
 Now is the time to prepare for the Fall.

 We need to:

 - Pull old non-producing plants out

 - Weed and put some pine-straw mulch down

 The first step in getting our garden ready for planting some Fall vegetables is to harvest what I’ve got available in the backyard organic raised bed garden.

 First off, I need to pick all of my Alabama Black-eyed Butter Beans.
 I sowed 5 or 6 plants and have a pretty good harvest of beans.

 Next up, I went ahead and harvested a full-sized Butternut Squash along with 3 smaller ones.
 I’m going to make a soup and roast some.
 The Butternut Squash is a good squash to work hard against the Squash Vine Borer.